morgangalpin/migrations/readme.md

 3. Do changes to your database using your favorite tool
 4. Generate a new migration file doing `cake Migrations.migration generate`

+*Note*: Generating the cake schema in a plugin requres:

+	cake schema generate --plugin Users

 ### Manually creating migration files ###

 If you prefer full control over your changes, or do not want to mess with sql at all you have the option to